The Cost of Periodontal Disease Treatments:

-In contrast, the cost to save one to eight teeth in a quadrant with Restorative Periodontal Endoscopy is only $750 – $1200, depending on the severity of bone loss the number of teeth treated.
+In contrast, the cost to save one to eight teeth in a quadrant with Regenerative Periodontal Endoscopy is only $750 – $1000, depending on the severity of bone loss and the number of teeth treated.
 View an actual case comparing cost of treating one tooth with Regenerative Periodontal Endoscopy℠ (RPE℠) instead.

 How much do full mouth extractions followed by implants cost?
 Many of our clients were facing full mouth extractions and were given a $30K – 80K treatment plan by their dentist and periodontist.
 This option is certainly definitive and comprehensive, but may not be a good option for everyone.
 The devastating implications of full mouth extractions can have an enormous negative impact on a person’s life and self esteem.
 While the cost alone is staggering, the enormous time involved with the many follow up appointments, as well as the predictable discomfort, make this a very difficult decision if other viable, less invasive options may be available.
 Below is one such example.